-From 2008 to 2011, Applus+ Laboratories participated in the project CENIT ICARO, leaded by Airbus Operations S.L. and funded by the 1st call of the CENIT Program of Centro de Desarrollo Tecnológico Industrial (CDTI).
-Within Applus+ this project was carried out by the CFRP laboratory team and its mechanical department of Applus+ Laboratories, and the main objective has been to complete several viability studies about the new manufacturing processes of CFRP stringers and new composite materials characterizations for the aeronautic sector using virtual testing.
+From 2008 to 2011, Applus+ Laboratories participated in the project CENIT ICARO, led by Airbus Operations S.L. and funded in the 1st round of the CENIT Program of Centro de Desarrollo Tecnológico Industrial (CDTI).
+Within Applus+ this project was carried out by the CFRP laboratory team and the Applus+ Laboratories mechanical department.
+The main objective was to complete several viability studies about the new manufacturing processes of CFRP stringers and new composite materials characterizations for the aeronautic sector using virtual testing.

 Such studies were included in a general objective, consisting of a global research of the new composites materials used in the aeronautical structures manufacturing, able to provide an excellent response to the fatigue and impact tolerance tests and providing a relevant weight reduction, much more environmentally friendly.
 In addition, new manufacturing technologies for composite material structures development have been planned as a challenge for reducing the production costs and promoting the use of advance simulation methods and virtual testing techniques, as an evolution of the classic tests of structures.